 3. See Tianhou Temple

 Located in Taipei, this is one of the oldest temples in the city.
-Tianhou (also known as Mazu Temple, after the in-house deity Mazu, goddess of the sea) was built in 1746 and is one of three major temples in Taiwan from the Qing period.
+Tianhou (also known as Mazu Temple, after the deity Mazu, goddess of the sea) was built in 1746 and is one of three major temples in Taiwan from the Qing period.
 It’s a beautiful Taoist temple filled with mythological creatures, incense, lucky goldfish, and people paying respect to the gods.
 Admission is free.

 4. Hit the beach